How to avoid becoming a missionary

 4. Stay away from missionaries.
 Their testimonies can be disturbing.
 The situations they describe will distract you from embracing wholeheartedly the materialistic lifestyle of your home country.

-5. If you happen to think about a mission calling, restrict your attention to countries where it's impossible to openly do missionary work.
-Think only about North Korea, Saudi Arabia, China, and other similar countries as being completely walled off from any Gospel witness.
+5. If you happen to think about a mission calling, restrict your attention to countries where it's impossible to openly do Christian missionary work.
+Think only about North Korea, Saudi Arabia, China, and other similar countries that seem to be walled off from any Gospel witness.
 Forget the vast areas of our globe open to missionaries.
 Never, never listen to talk about creative access countries.

 6. Think how bad a missionary you would be based on your own past failures.
 It is unreasonable to expect you will ever be any better.
 Don't even think about Moses, David, Jonah, Peter, or Mark, all of whom had to overcome serious failures. [ more on Jonah | e-book on Jonah ]